For Patients & Caregivers

 Clinical Summary

 Cesium is an alkali metal, the radioactive isotope (Cesium 137) of which is employed in radiation therapy.
 Cesium chloride, a non-radioactive salt, is promoted as an alternative cancer treatment.
 Also known as “high pH therapy,” it is based on findings that cancer cells have an affinity for cesium ions (1).
-Proponents claim that the elevated cellular pH following uptake of cesium prevents cancer cell division, and neutralizes the toxic material present in them.
-But there are no data to substantiate these claims.
-According to a case series, half of the patients with terminal cancers who used a cesium-based regimen survived after one year.
-However, one quarter of the patients died in the first two weeks which suggests that the treatment is highly toxic (2).
+Proponents claim that elevated cellular pH following cesium uptake prevents cancer cell division and neutralizes toxins, but there are no data to substantiate these claims.
+In a case series, only half of patients with terminal cancer who used a cesium-based regimen survived after 1 year, and one-quarter died within the first 2 weeks, suggesting the treatment is highly toxic (2).

 Reported adverse effects of cesium chloride intake include syncope, hypokalemia, diarrhea, and ventricular tachycardia with prolonged QT interval (3) (4).